What is Plato's Idea of a Utopian state? | The Republic

 The Role of a Guardian

-They are the Soldiers who protect and fight for the state; They are also the Guardians who upholds the law.
+They are the Soldiers who protect and fight for the state; They are also the ones who upholds the law.

 The Role of a Ruler